s2t2/tweet-analysis-2020/app/nlp/README.md

 Upload this CSV file to BigQuery as the "2_community_tags" table.

+### Migrations

-A table of user information, with all their names and descriptions represented as a single pipe-concatenated string.
+A table of user information, with all their names and descriptions represented as a single pipe-concatenated string:

 ```sql
 DROP TABLE IF EXISTS impeachment_production.user_details_v3;